 Gartner’s Overview of the Leading Vendors

 The Market Guide names multiple vendors at the forefront of mobile app test automation, each providing a solution for specific scenarios.
-This list now (and notice that this is given for general reference I heard that in some reports the list is different) may appear in the market guide, although several vendors are omitted from this total list:
+This list now (and notice that this is given for general reference, I heard that in some reports the list is different) may appear in the market guide, although several vendors are omitted from this total list:

 Appium